Oscar-CM/GameWarrior/README.md

 ## Branjo's Pitch

 # AUTHOR
-# brian njoroge
-#
+## Branjo
+## Dickson
+## James
+## oscar
+## ian

 # DESCRIPTION

-This is an app that allows users to create,submit,vote pitches based on categories
+This is an application that you are able to to see used games either to sell or buy

 #### User Stories

-* A users can see pitches that other people have posted
-* A user can vote on posted pitches with either a down or an up vote
+* A user can log in
+* Toggle through diffrent games
-* A user can comment on different pitches and leave feedback
+* A user can comment on different games and leave feedback
-* A user can submit a pitch in any category
+* A user can submit
 * A user can submit to different categories